The Tonight Show Starring Johnny Carson

-The Tonight Show Starring Johnny Carson is an American late-night talk show hosted by Johnny Carson on NBC, the third iteration of the Tonight Show franchise.
-The show debuted on October 1, 1962, and aired its final episode on May 22, 1992.
+The Tonight Show Starring Johnny Carson is an American television talk show broadcast by NBC.
+The show was the third installment of The Tonight Show.
+Hosted by Johnny Carson, it aired from October 1, 1962 to May 22, 1992, replacing Tonight Starring Jack Paar and was replaced by The Tonight Show with Jay Leno.
 Ed McMahon served as Carson's sidekick and the show's announcer.